-The words of Jesus are the check mark that assures us we are on the right track: Jesus said, “Your father Abraham rejoiced that he would see my day.
+The words of Jesus are the check mark that assures us we are on the right track.
+Jesus said, “Your father Abraham rejoiced that he would see my day.
 He saw it and was glad” (John 8:56).
-Think of that!
 Abraham saw the day of Christ!
-The gospel was preached to him; from Ur to Moriah, the good news about Jesus was being deeply rooted in Abraham’s heart.
+From Ur to Moriah, the good news about Jesus was being deeply rooted in Abraham’s heart.

 All of the Old Testament Saints Were Saved by Faith in the Coming One

-The Expositor’s Bible Commentary notes, “Abraham’s faith was faith in God and God’s promise of a Seed; the Christian’s faith is faith in God and God’s promised Seed.
+“Abraham’s faith was faith in God and God’s promise of a Seed; the Christian’s faith is faith in God and God’s promised Seed.
 One is incipient and anticipatory, the other developed and retrospective (in the sense of looking back to the completed work of Christ).
-Yet both Abraham and his spiritual descendants express faith in God’s promise.”
+Yet both Abraham and his spiritual descendants express faith in God’s promise" (The Expositor’s Bible Commentary).

 Abraham Left an Example of Faith for Us to Follow (v.6)